influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

 <!-- and then grant Bob the ability to read from that database. -->

 If this level of permission is sufficient, use InfluxQL to manage authorizations.
-(For instance, if you have upgraded from InfluxDB OSS 1.x to InfluxDB Enterprise and do not need the more detailed authorization levels in InfluxDB Enterprise, you can continue to use InfluxQL as before.)
+(For instance, if you upgraded from InfluxDB OSS 1.x and do not need the more detailed authorization in InfluxDB Enterprise, continue to use InfluxQL.)

 {{% warn %}}
 We recommend operators *do not* mix and match InfluxQL